imagej/imagej.github.io/_pages/develop/architecture.md

 {% include notice icon="warning" content='Current versions of the Eclipse Maven integration (tested with Eclipse Mars) fail to correctly resolve the `LATEST` version tag to `SNAPSHOT`s.
 Use the command-line client instead.' %}

-Either way, ***be sure to work on a topic branch while developing code in this fashion.*** You will need to clean up your Git history afterwards before merging things to the `master` branch, in order to achieve [reproducible builds](#reproducible-builds).
+Either way, ***Be sure to work on a topic branch while developing code in this fashion.*** You will need to clean up your Git history afterwards before merging things to the main branch, in order to achieve [reproducible builds](#reproducible-builds).

 # Versioning